 The sizing of the duct is also important.
 A duct that is too small for the airflow rate will result in high resistance and noise issues.
 A reputable manufacturer should be able to advise on the optimum size for a given system.
 Correct commissioning of the system is also crucial to ensure that the correct airflow is delivered and that the system is properly balanced.

 With systems like Mechanical Ventilation with Heat Recovery (MVHR), ductwork is vital to its efficiency and to ensure good indoor air quality in the home.
+Remember to check in the domestic ventilation compliance guide.

 HM Domestic Ventilation Compliance Guide 2.0 (NHBC Standards) states that all duct connections require sealing.
 Guidance says that where ducts are installed against a solid structure, this can be difficult to achieve – in such locations, pre-assembly of duct sections should be considered.
 It also states that joints in ductwork, and between ductwork and other system components, should be securely fixed and sealed with purpose-designed connections, in accordance with manufacturers’ recommendations.
 In addition, it requires that all joints should be durable and airtight.